If you’re planning a trip to Japan’s second-largest city, make sure you make the most of it with our perfect 3 days in Osaka itinerary!

 The city’s most well-known district of Dotonbori is chock full of incredible restaurants and food stands.

-In Osksa you can find Matsusaka, Kobe and Ohmi beef – three of Japan’s top beef brands.
+In Osaka you can find Matsusaka, Kobe and Ohmi beef – three of Japan’s top beef brands.

 Whilst burning a rather substantial hole in your pocket, dining on these varieties will change your views on what meat is supposed to taste like.

 This is the city where conveyor belt sushi and takoyaki were invented.
-So get stuck in and experience Kuidaore during your 3 days in Osaka!
+So get stuck in and experience Kuidaore during your 3 days in Osaka itinerary!

 Table of Contents